-Whilst balancing the growth-inflation trade-off to mitigate the effect of the COVID-19 pandemic, the RBI Monetary Policy Committee’s decision to continue with the accommodative policy position’as long as required’ is reassuring to the business and commerce.
-This decision would also secure immense assistance from a ton of other crucial measures declared by the central bank, stated ASSOCHAM Secretary General, Mr Deepak Sood said.
+While balancing the growth-inflation trade-off to mitigate the effect of the COVID-19 pandemic, the RBI Monetary Policy Committee’s decision to continue with the accommodative policy position as long as required’ is reassuring to the business and commerce.
+This decision would also secure immense assistance from many other crucial measures declared by the central bank, stated ASSOCHAM Secretary-General Deepak Sood said.

-This can be reflected in the marketplace holding ground whatever the gain in pandemic cases.
-The confidence stems from a nation better prepared to look after the challenge about health infrastructure.
+It can be reflected in the marketplace holding ground whatever the gain in pandemic cases.
+The confidence stems from a nation better prepared to look after the challenge of health infrastructure.

-The growth of forbearances with regard to NBFCs and allowing entities besides banks such as payment systems to use facilities such as RTGS and NEFT would extend the financial inclusion, which the Financial Inclusion Index would additionally quantify.
-Comfort at the railroad of ECB proceeds would offer flexibility to corporates increasing resources from the worldwide markets.
+The growth of forbearances concerning NBFCs and allowing entities besides banks such as payment systems to use facilities such as RTGS and NEFT would extend the financial inclusion, which the Financial Inclusion Index would additionally quantify.
+Moreover, comfort at the railroad of ECB proceeds would offer flexibility to corporates increasing resources from the worldwide markets.

-Mr Sood said RBI Governor’s assertion that the liquidity wouldn’t be tightened must come as a pledge into the financial marketplace participants that saw some volatility in the face of increasing US bond returns.
+Sood said RBI Governor’s assertion that it wouldn’t tighten the liquidity and must come as a pledge to the financial marketplace participants that saw some volatility in the face of increasing US bond returns.